birajborgohain/birajborgohain.github.io/_pages/non-menu-page.md

 # Computer programming to build tools for the geoscience community

 * Developing skills to write code in Python, C++, and FORTRAN.
-* Exploring physics-informed machine learning methods to enable effective modeling of complex Earth systems involving multiple physical processes, scale lengths, and phases.
+* Exploring physics-informed machine learning (PIML) methods to enable effective modeling of complex Earth systems involving multiple physical processes, scale lengths, and phases.
+PIML is an approach that incorporates deep learning with fundamental physical laws aiming to develop physics-consistent and scalable machine learning models to facilitate new discoveries from scientific data.

 # Mineral-Microbe-Water Interaction